UtopiaGuy/Jimmy-Yodeler/README.md

 4. Push to the branch: `git push origin feature-name`
 5. Submit a pull request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

 - OpenAI for the Whisper API
-- Military communication experts who provided guidance on proper voice procedures
+- 38 Signal Regt Regina Signal Operators who provided guidance on proper voice procedures
-- All contributors and testers who helped improve the application